Coiot/cbr-main/src/albums/g1/chapter8.md

 - scene_number: 12
   scene_title: "You Wouldn't Download a Boat"
   slide_url: https://cdn.civbattleroyale.tv/season1-chapter8-scenee12.jpg
   narration: "<p>The Illyrians' last attempt at ground warfare was successful— they walked out of it with Budapest, a hotly contested capital.
-However, Teuta seems to have become bored of this whole "land" thing, and instead dedicates her time to mass-producing the Lembos.
+However, Teuta seems to have become bored of this whole “land” thing, and instead dedicates her time to mass-producing the Lembos.
 This unique trireme is weak on its own, but becomes stronger near others of its kind, so enemies of the Illyrians would be wise to stay out of the Adriatic!</p><p></p><p>It's not like any of them are out there trying to get INTO the Adriatic.
 But, well... every bit of deterrence helps, I guess.</p>"
 - scene_number: 13
   scene_title: "I've Got Tiger Blood"
   slide_url: https://cdn.civbattleroyale.tv/season1-chapter8-scenee13.jpg